When And How To Watch HBO's The Idol?

 ‘The Idol’ Gets A Dismal Rating On Rotten Tomatoes Ahead Of Its TV Premiere

-HBO’s ‘The Idol’: What We Know About The Weeknd’s Controversial Show Coming Out On June 5
+HBO’s ‘The Idol’: The Weeknd’s New Show Is Coming Out On June 5

 What is The Idol about?